eniac/coral/README.md

 # Coral

 This is an implementation of Coral, a system for generating zero-knowledge proofs that a committed document matches is consistent with a public Context Free Grammar
-The details of Reef are described in our paper: [Coral: Fast Succinct Non-Interactive Zero-Knowledge CFG Proofs](https://eprint.iacr.org/2023/1886).
+The details of Coral are described in our paper: [Coral: Fast Succinct Non-Interactive Zero-Knowledge CFG Proofs](https://eprint.iacr.org/2023/1886).

 ## Compile